-Do not lift or carry a pumpkin by it's stem.
+The stem gives character to a pumpkin.
+Do not lift or carry a pumpkins by the stem.
 The stem will likely break.
-The stem gives it character.

 Examine the entire pumpkin carefully for soft spots.
 If you find even one soft spot, go on to the next pumpkin.

 Check for cracks and splits.
 If you find one, examine it to be sure it is not turning into a soft spot or has mold inside of the crack.